moh1tt/Factor-Based-Stock-Screener/README.md

 # 📈 Stocks Screener

 A dynamic, interactive web app to screen and rank S&P 500 stocks based on key financial factors like valuation, profitability, growth, and risk.
-Built with Python and Streamlit, this app empowers users to explore investment opportunities using real data and custom logic — without writing a single line of code.
+Built with Python and Streamlit, this app empowers users to explore investment opportunities using real data and custom logic

 ---